BPI Staff Biographies

 Alicia Williams

-Alicia Williams is the Alumni Resource Specialist, a role which serves as an advocate for BPI alumni and assists individuals to navigate challenging institutions such as the DMV, HRA, and SSA.
+Alicia Williams is Assistant Director of Community Support & Relations, a role that serves as an advocate for BPI alumni and assists individuals to navigate challenging institutions such as the DMV, HRA, and SSA.
 She assisted alumni to access limited resources during the onset of the Covid-19 pandemic and thereafter.
-Alicia also teaches the wellness section of BPI’s six week transitional workshop which includes mindfulness practices, identifying signs of burn-out, and techniques to improve overall well being.
+Alicia also teaches the wellness section of BPI’s six-week ConnectED workshop which includes mindfulness practices, identifying signs of burnout, and techniques to improve overall well-being.
 She assists alumni with mental health therapy, primary care doctors, and domestic violence resources as needed.
-Alicia is dedicated to establishing and maintaining healthy relationships with alumni to increase their comfortability to reach out for help during unexpected crises or events where support may be needed.
+Alicia is dedicated to establishing and maintaining healthy relationships with alumni to increase their comfort to reach out for help during unexpected crises or events where support may be needed.
 Alicia’s work is primarily focused in NYC, where she works with alumni who have recently returned home and with particular attention to improving resources for women.
 She brings with her significant professional experience in this area, most recently from her work with the Women’s Project at Fedcap where she worked with women leaving Rikers Island.
-Alicia holds a Bachelor’s degree in Sociology and is currently pursuing her Masters in Social Work at New York University.
+Alicia holds a Bachelor’s degree in Sociology and a Masters degree in Social Work from New York University.

 Joe Williams